CESNET/eduroam-icinga/doc/tests.md

 The third parameter specifies threshold for warning state.
 It is set to 10.
 The fourth parameter specifies threshold for critical state.
 It is set to 20.

+### assign rule

+This service is assigned to every first server (or the only one) which is set as monitoring server in our evidence for one or more realms.

+### definition

+This service is defined in [static_config.conf](https://github.com/CESNET/eduroam-icinga/blob/master/doc/example_config/fileshipper/static_config.conf#L81).

 ### notifications

 Notifications for this test are **NOT** enabled.